Chipping, breaking and cracking a tooth is a dental problem that can easily be rectified by a restorative or cosmetic dentist.

 When to seek treatment

-What might not be visible to the eye is where there are cracks that run from the root to the pulp chamber – these types of cracks can even be symptomless and confused for other dental conditions like cavities or tooth sensitivity.
+What might not be visible to the eye is where cracks run from the root to the pulp chamber – these cracks can even be symptomless and confused for other dental conditions like cavities or tooth sensitivity.

-Dental cap or crown: Covering the entire tooth like a cap, dental crowns sit above the gum line and can be used to conceal the damage where a tooth is severely damaged and cannot be repaired with a filling.
-Even if the tooth is cracked from an injury or accident, crowns can be used to hold the tooth together and prevent further damage.
-To have a crown fitted, the size of the tooth will need to be reduced for the crown to slot over.
+Covering the entire tooth like a cap, dental crowns sit above the gum line and can be used to conceal the damage where a tooth is severely damaged and cannot be repaired with a filling.
+Even if the tooth is cracked from an injury or accident, crowns can be used to hold the tooth together.
+To have a crown fitted, the tooth size will need to be reduced for the crown to slot over.
 Crowns are made from highly durable materials that are long-lasting and natural-looking.
 Read more.